b-scott/Artist-Word-Count/README.md

 ## Running the Project

-Once the prerequisites have been satisfied, the project can be ran from the command line by redirecting to the directory containing the project and running the following command:
+Once the prerequisites have been satisfied, the project can be ran from the command line by redirecting to the Artist_Word_Count directory and running the following command:

 ```
 python Artist_Word_Count.py